seqan/seqan3/doc/tutorial/concepts/index.md

 \include doc/tutorial/concepts/overloading_solution1.cpp
 \endsolution

-\assignment{Assignment 2: Static polymorphism with alphabets II}
+\assignment{Assignment 2:: Static polymorphism with alphabets II}
-Adapt your previous solution to handle nucleotides different from the rest.
-For nucleotides it should print, both, the value and its complement.
+Adapt your previous solution to handle nucleotides differently from the rest.
+For nucleotides, it should print both the value and its complement.
 \endassignment
 \solution
 \include doc/tutorial/concepts/overloading_solution2.cpp